Allergist Los Angeles

 How Can I Treat My Allergies?

-When it comes to allergies in Los Angeles, allergy specialist Dr. Aminpour believes targeting the immune system with allergen immunotherapy is the most effective option.
+When it comes to allergies, Dr. Aminpour believes targeting the immune system with allergen immunotherapy is the most effective option.
 There are many medications on the market that target nasal congestion, a chronic runny nose, sneezing and other common symptoms.
 While these options can be helpful, they can only provide temporary relief and therefore do not get to the root of the problem.
 Allergen immunotherapy offers the best option for those who are looking for a lasting treatment.

 What is Anaphylaxis?